hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

   + may work better, especially in recurrent networks
   + Alex Graves: handwritting recognition recurrent net significantly better w/ noise

-+ Using noise in he activities as a regularizer
++ Using noise in the activities as a regularizer
   + using backpropagation to train a multilayer NN composed of logistic units
     + forward pass: units w/ binary and stochastic
     + backward pass: as if we done the normal deterministic forward pass using the real value